 Emissions factors

 The Tier 3 emission factors for non-catalyst petrol cars were developed by the Corinair Working Group (Eggleston et al., 1993), taking into account the results of comprehensive studies carried out in France, Germany, Greece, Italy, the Netherlands and the United Kingdom.
 In addition, some data measured in Austria, Sweden and Switzerland were incorporated.
 For petrol catalyst-equipped cars, improved diesel cars (91/441/EEC and later) and diesel heavy-duty vehicles, the emission factors are derived from the results of the Artemis project.
-The emission factors for light commercial vehicles originate from the MEET project, and those for two-wheel vehicles are taken from various DG Enterprise studies.
+The emission factors for light commercial vehicles originate from the MEET project, and those for L-category vehicles are taken from various DG Growth studies.

-Table 33.34: Examples of average estimated trip length values- ltrip — as taken by COPERT 1990 updated run
+Table 3-34: Examples of average estimated trip length values- ltrip — as taken by COPERT 1990 updated run